You wake up late on a day when you have an early morning meeting.

 - Aggression

+And because of this high cortisol levels it can also cause Insomnia.
 Lying awake night after night would stress anyone out, and the ongoing sleepless nights will lead to serious fatigue over time.

 Natural Treatment for Adrenal Fatigue